aireuhl/i_e/index.md

-    of original treaties, gathered from online digital collections and exhibits by the National Archives, University of Wisconsin-Madison, Beaver Area Heritage Foundation, and Oklahoma State University. <br><br>We''ve made our .xml metdata, treaty .txt files, images and workflow information all accessible within this site''s Github repository.
+    of original treaties, gathered from online digital collections and exhibits by the National Archives, University of Wisconsin-Madison, Beaver Area Heritage Foundation, and Oklahoma State University. <br><br>We''ve made our .xml metdata, treaty .txt files, images and workflow information all accessible <a href="https://github.com/aireuhl/i_e/tree/master/our%20data" title="">within this site''s Github repository</a>.
 Please feel free to download, experiment and share.'
 - template: detail-content
   block: text-1
   content: '<p>____________________________________________________________________</p><h5>This